Richard Trevithick was an Eighteenth/Nineteenth Century inventor of steam engines

 1807: Richard Trevithick appointed engineer to the Thames Archway Company.

-1809: Trevithick Patents on floating docks, iron ships, iron masts, iron buoys, steam engines for ships.
+1809: Trevithick takes out Patents on floating docks, iron ships, iron masts, iron buoys, steam engines for ships.

 1810: New Trevithick patents for propulsion of sea vessels.
 Contracts typhus and returns to Cornwall.